Skip to main content

 • Working in chronological order when reviewing decors.

-• Being transparent about which head artist is reviewing which decors and who the feedback is being provided by.
+• Being transparent about the queue system, as well as which head artist is reviewing which decors and who the feedback is being provided by.
 This will help reveal any biases or inconsistencies.
 OR having decor submissions be anonymous during the review process to eliminate any discrimination and bias (suggested by Shunkana #110039)

 Original post, in the interest of transparency: